alexandershaw4/SourceMesh/README.md

 atemplate('gifti',g,'write','MyGifti');
 ```

+# Overlay
-# For an overlay, you need a 1x90 vector where each of the 90 elements correspond to the 90 AAL regions.
+For an overlay, you need a 1x90 vector where each of the 90 elements correspond to the 90 AAL regions.

 e.g. a pretend vector of t-values
 ```